tyml/extensive-grammar-language/SPEC.md

 The **root node** of this tree is the *Start Symbol* of the *Grammar* together with the *Text Fragment* of `S` that encloses `S`.

 Children of a node are constructed by matching the node's text fragment `Tf` with the *Expression* `Expr` that defines the node's *Symbol*.
-For each *Symbol* `Sym` within `Expr` that is matched with a sub text fragment `Tfs` of `Tf` a new node containing `Tfs` and `Sym` is added as child node.
+For each *Symbol* `Sym` within `Expr` that is matched with a sub text fragment `Tfs` of `Tf`, a new node containing `Tfs` and `Sym` is added as child node.
 These child nodes are ordered.

-*Parse Trees* are like syntax trees yielded by context free grammars, however, *Parse Trees* do not contain terminal nodes and nodes can have arbitrary many children since symbols within *Star Expressions* can be matched multiple times.
+*Parse Trees* are like syntax trees yielded by context free grammars.
+However, *Parse Trees* do not contain terminal nodes and nodes can have arbitrary many children since symbols within *Star Expressions* can be matched multiple times.

 ## Unicode
 **Unicode** refers to the *Alphabet* as defined by the *Unicode* charset.
 Accordingly, all unicode *Characters* can be represented by their code point.